-To earn the Soft Matter specialization, students must complete three of the four courses designated as core courses of the SM program, one of the two laboratory courses designated as a laboratory course in the SM program, and one elective course.
+To earn the Soft Matter specialization, students must complete the three courses designated as core courses of the SM program, one of the two laboratory courses in the SM program, and one elective course.
 These courses introduce students to soft materials, statistical mechanics, biophysics, and a variety of experimental techniques.

 PHYS 105a Biological Physics

 Physical forces in living matter are studied from the perspective offered by statistical mechanics, elasticity theory, and fluid dynamics.
 Quantitative models for biological structure and function are developed and used to discuss recent experiments in single-molecule biology.

 The thermal properties of matter.
 Derivation of thermodynamics from statistical physics.
 Statistical theory of fluctuations.